KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 ##!
 C++ Standard needed by the SDK is 17
 set(CMAKE_CXX_STANDARD 17)

 ##!
-Our Project title, here flappy-bird.
+The Project title -- flappy-bird.
 project(flappy-bird DESCRIPTION "An awesome flappy-bird" LANGUAGES CXX VERSION 1.0.0)

 ##!
 The SDK need's clang as main compiler.